amiralihimself/raha/README.md

 This repo was forked from BigDaMa/raha.
-For my COMP5118 (Trends in Big Data Management) project at Carleton University, I played around with Raha, improving for certain datasets.
+For my COMP5118 (Trends in Big Data Management) project at Carleton University, I played around with Raha, improving it for some datasets.
 You can check out the final report in Big_Data_Project.pdf.